-Nurses and doctors will preform the health screening for HIV/Aids, Breast Cancer, Malaria, Typhoid fever, Hepatitis B, Dental Disorders, Skin and Sight Conditions.
-Community Volunteers and Volunteer Intern help administer the coordination of the screenings.
+Nurses and doctors will perform the health screening for HIV/Aids, Breast Cancer, Malaria, Typhoid fever, Hepatitis B, Dental Disorders, Skin and Sight Conditions.
+Community Volunteers and others are helping administer the coordination of the screenings.

-For community members that have a communicable disease and needs further treatment, invited back to be informed, discuss treatments and a councilor will be present if the patient needs to talk.
-Community base nurses will be updated with patient information, so they can follow up in the community to make regular visits.
+For community members that have a communicable disease and need further treatment.
+They are invited back to be informed, discuss treatments through a qualified councilor, being present if the patient needs to talk.
+Community based nurses will be updated with patient information, so they can follow up in the community to make regular visits.

-Reasons for the difficulties to the community to access health services:
+The reasons for the difficulties for the community to access health services are: